LivelyDismay/Learn-To-Mod/wabbajack-stuff/Readme.md

 - I am having random crashes.

   - A common cause for this is faulty Workbase files.
-Go back and verify the sizes of yours match the image above.
-If not, redo the Workbase steps.
+Disable the Workbase mod and launch the game again.
+If it doesn't crash, an error occurred during the Workbase process.
+Redo it.
   - Another reason this could be happening is due to your Nvidia driver.
 Roll back to version 442.xx and the crashes will be gone.
   - And yet *another* reason is due to BitDefender.
 You can [temporarily disable BitDefender](https://www.bitdefender.com/consumer/support/answer/28557/) to alleviate this issue.